incrediblezayed/file_saver/README.md

 [![Discord](https://www.hassanansari.dev/public/file_saver_discord.png)](https://discord.gg/4yRFt68kty)

+This plugin package primarily focuses on one task: saving files on Android, iOS, Web, Windows, MacOS, and Linux.
+It might not have a plethora of features, but it does this job well.
-This plugin package is not much but only for saving files in Android, iOS, Web, Windows, MacOS and Linux.
-The package depends on path_provider for Android and iOS and basic html anchor for Web The main reason I built this plugin was to avoid using html only for downloading files.
+This package depends on path_provider for Android and iOS and basic html anchor for Web.
+The main reason I built this plugin was to avoid using HTML just for downloading files.
 The plugin is pretty simple and saves the file in Downloads folder in Windows, MacOS, Linux and directly downloads the file in Web, in iOS, the file is Saved in Application Documents Directory, and in Android it is saved in the applications files directory Android/data/your.package.name/file/your_file.extension.